autumoswitzerland/autumo-beetroot/README.md

 <!-- WHAT IS BEETROOT -->
 ## What is beetRoot ?

-autumo beetRoot starts approx. 5 times faster than [SpringBoot](https://spring.io/guides/gs/spring-boot) and you get a set of working dependencies with the initial setup for the current release, a transparent and clear way to configure the framework and its components and the freedom to choose any web container or simply use the optimized embedded servlet container from the start.
+beetRoot is a rapid Java web-development as well as a full & secure client-server framework ready to run and starts approx. 5 times faster than [SpringBoot](https://spring.io/guides/gs/spring-boot) and you get a set of working dependencies with the initial setup for the current release, a transparent and clear way to configure the framework and its components and the freedom to choose any web container or simply use the optimized embedded servlet container from the start.
 However, none of this prevents you from customizing the dependencies in the maven-`pom.xml` file itself.
-As much as we love [Gradle](https://gradle.org/), for this project we'll stick with
-[Maven](https://maven.apache.org/) for now.
+As much as we love [Gradle](https://gradle.org/), for this project we'll stick with [Maven](https://maven.apache.org/) for now.
 The quick start setup is also effortless and very fast!

+If you know [CakePHP](https://cakePHP.org) for web development, you'll like beetRoot.
+It is based on the same principles and comes with a full CRUD generator generating all views, the model specification and controllers (handlers in beetRoot's terminology) based on the database model!
+The client-server framework supports encrypted communication (SSL) as well as HTTP/HTTPS-tunneling, provides a file download and upload interface and it can be extended with own (distributed) modules.

 [![autumo beetRoot 2.x - Quickstart](https://raw.githubusercontent.com/autumoswitzerland/autumo-beetroot/master/web/img/autumo-beetroot-screen.png)](https://www.youtube.com/watch?v=ruZrP-7yCDY)
 <p style="text-align: center;"><strong><a href="https://www.youtube.com/watch?v=ruZrP-7yCDY">autumo beetRoot 2.x - Quickstart Video</a></strong></p>

 **Note**: The video shows the old routing which has changed in the version 2.3.0; it is done now with a configuration file (routing.xml); see chapter <a href="#routing">Routing</a>.

 ![beetRoot Console](https://raw.githubusercontent.com/autumoswitzerland/autumo-beetroot/master/web/img/autumo-beetroot-console.png)

-beetRoot is a rapid Java web-development as well as a full & secure client-server framework ready to run!
-If you know [CakePHP](https://cakePHP.org) for web development, you'll like beetRoot.
-It is based on the same principles and comes with a full CRUD generator generating all views, the model specification and controllers (handlers in beetRoot's terminology) based on the database model!
-The client-server framework supports encrypted communication (SSL) as well as HTTP/HTTPS-tunneling, provides a file download and upload interface and it can be extended with own (distributed) modules.

-Note that the client-server framework is not documented in this document; it focuses only on the web development part.
+**Note**: The client-server framework is not documented in this document; it focuses only on the web development part.

 The Web framework is shipped with the following features ready to use: